-Things you should know about Tasmania driving times and distances
+Things to know about Tasmania driving times and distances

 Tasmania is a small island, but sometimes you will need to allow extra travel time due to the mountainous terrain.

 Slower speeds are often necessary to tackle steep and windy sections – both up and down – and you may get stuck behind slow moving vehicles like log trucks, caravans or campervans.

 We have allowed for these mountainous sections in our custom itineraries and in the Driving Distance Calculator (below) – but if you’re creating your own road trip route then do keep this in mind.

 Parts of the ‘Lap of Tasmania’ route where there is more likely to occur include: